Gluten-Free Strawberry Dutch Baby with Chocolate Chips (Oat Flour Recipe)

 • Eggs – Eggs give Dutch baby pancakes their signature texture.

-• Milk – I prefer using whole milk, but you can use any type of dairy or non-dairy milk you prefer.
+• Milk – For the richest flavor, I typically use whole milk, but you can use any type of dairy or non-dairy milk you prefer.

-• Oat flour – Homemade oat flour or store bought both work great!
-If you need this recipe to be gluten free, make sure to use gluten-free oat flour.
+• Oat flour – Homemade oat flour or store bought both work great.
+Just make sure it’s certified gluten free!

-• Coconut oil – You can substitute butter if you prefer.
+• Coconut oil – You can substitute butter.

 Step-By-Step Instructions